minimizing-relaxation-errors/LinTool/README.md

 Run linearizationTool.py without input arguments.
 Example (Windows): ```py linearizationTool.py```.

+# Code information

+## Flow in linearizationTool.py
+Responsible calling linearization methods, as well as potential pre and post-processing of data required for the linearization method (see below).

+## Two types of linearization methods
+Linearization methods are either timestamp or order based.
+Hence they either
+- Expect a timestamp dict which contain value and start and end timestamps for enqueue and dequeue respectively.
+And output two dicts (puts, gets) which each contain values and decided timestamps for the operation.
+- Expect an ordering dict which contains value and a tuple (potential enqueue orders, potential dequeue orders).
+And output a dict which contain values and tuples (decided enqueue order, decided dequeue order).

 # Ideas for algorithm development
 some sort of sliding window solution looking at about 10-15 values and then sliding the window about half of the width. aligning the values in the window as good as possible (map reduce?)